coingaming/phoenix_view_assets/README.md

 # PhoenixViewAssets

 Helps to manage view specific assets in phoenix project.
 Uses automatic code splitting to avoid over-fetching or downloading assets twice, if they are used in multiple views.
+Also supports phoenix live reload.

 ## Installation